Hot water tips for Motorhomes and Caravans

 Introduction

-On demand heaters are in my opinion not very suitable for motorhomes and caravans that have a small or limited amounts of water tank capacity, and the reason is that the heating system is fired up only when the water starts to flow through the heater, It takes a minute or two for the heating system to ignite and and get hot.
-Whilst this is happening the tap is open all the time and water is flowing at about 8 liters per minute through the heater, so if you only have a little bit of tank water, say 80 liters then do the math, a lot of water will be wasted to get hot water out your tap.
+On-demand heaters are, in my opinion, not very suitable for motorhomes and caravans that have a small or limited amount of water tank capacity, and the reason is that the heating system is fired up only when the water starts to flow through the heater, It takes a minute or two for the heating system to ignite and get hot.
+Whilst this is happening, the tap is open all the time and water is flowing at about 8 litres per minute through the heater, so if you only have a little bit of tank water, say 80 litres, then do the math, a lot of water will be wasted to get hot water out of your tap.

-On demand systems are great if you have a large volumes of water in your tanks.
+On-demand systems are great if you have a large volume of water in your tanks.

 Califonts

-If you do decide to go ahead with an on-demand water heater, it will most likely be using LPG as a fuel source, and since 2013 we needed to have gas certification for vehicle with gas appliances.
+If you decide to go ahead with an on-demand water heater, it will likely use LPG as a fuel source.
+Since 2013, we have needed a gas certification for vehicles with gas appliances.
 Califont is one example of such a heater, and it is very difficult to get gas certification for a Califont because it draws combustion air from within the living environment of the vehicle, heaters should draw combustion air from outside, additionally for certification you will need an exhaust flue through the roof, and the problem is finding a flue that meets the gas certifier's requirements plus sealing the flue which gets fairly hot on the roof of the caravan or motorhome

 Built in On-Demand systems

-Built in On-demand systems, such as the Nautilus or the Camec on demand heater are much better than the Califont for a motorhome or caravan application, because these heaters draw the combustion air from the outside of the vehicle, and gas certification becomes much easier.
-Make sure that the BTU value of the unit is as high as possible because the water heater must increase the temperature from the ambient temperature to warm enough for a shower or washing up.
+Built-in on-demand systems, such as the Nautilus or the Camec on-demand heater, are much better than the Califont for a motorhome or caravan application because these heaters draw combustion air from outside the vehicle, making gas certification much easier.
+Make sure that the BTU value of the unit is as high as possible because the water heater must increase the temperature from the ambient temperature to a warm enough temperature for a shower or washing up.
 If the BTU output is to low the heater might only increase the temperature by 15-20 degrees, which is fine in Australia where the ambient temperature might be 25-30 degrees, 20+25= 45 to 50 degrees which is good, but in colder countries such as NZ and especially down the South Island, if the ambient is 15 degrees, 15+20=25 your shower water temperature might only be 25 degrees, that would be unpleasant.

 Stored or instant hot water systems

-These types of heaters are most common in the modern motorhome or caravan.
+These types of heaters are most common in modern motorhomes and caravans.
 They are safe because they acquire combustion air from the outside of the vehicle and are therefore easier to certify.
-Instant hot water systems can be split into combination and standard instant hot water systems, the combination heaters do two thing, hot water and air heating in one system and are therefore considered most efficient, we will discuss the standard instant hot water system first
+Instant hot water systems can be split into combination and standard types.
+Combination heaters do two things: provide hot water and heat air in one system, and are therefore considered most efficient.
+We will discuss the standard instant hot water system first

 Standard instant hot water heaters